RazeSevi/RazeSevi/README.md

-Hi 👋 My name is Christophe
+Hey Guys 👋 I'm Christophe
 ===========================
 I’ve been learning to code for over 3 years.
 I started with HTML, but have really found a passion for front end development .
 I’m currently working on my personal website: https://www.xedo.be